zwang695/alexa-skills-list/skills/B01CDF6972/README.md

 Not sure what commands you can use, no problem:
 - “Ask Mosaic to list commands”

-Slack & SMS
+Facebook Messenger, Slack & SMS
-Mosaic is also available as a Chatbot on Slack and SMS!
+Mosaic is also available as a Chatbot on Facebook Messenger, Slack and SMS!
 For more details, please visit https://saymosaic.com

 ***